 FUTURE DEVELOPMENT OF THE NETWORK.
-In conjunction with the scheduled deregulation of the telecommunication industry in certain European Union countries in 1998, the Company intends to use its United Kingdom operations to coordinate efforts to enter other major metropolitan European markets in France, Germany, Italy, the Netherlands, Switzerland and Spain.
-In Mexico, the Company provides United States- Mexico cross border private line services and, as deregulation occurs, the Company intends to add additional services.
+In conjunction with the scheduled deregulation of the telecommunication industry in certain European Union countries in 1998, the Company intends to use its United Kingdom operations to coordinate efforts to enter other major metropolitan European markets, including those in Denmark, France, Germany, Ireland, Italy, Sweden and Spain.
+In Mexico, the Company provides United States-Mexico cross border private line services and, as deregulation occurs, the Company intends to add additional services.
 In addition, as the telecommunications industry in Japan begins to deregulate, the Company intends to apply for a license that will enable it to operate as a carrier.
-The Company is also exploring the possibility of expanding the Network in the United States by adding three more domestic switches by the end of 1998.
+By the end of 1998, the Company intends to add up to three switches in the United States (expected to be located in Chicago, Dallas and Miami), three switches in Europe (expected to be located in Frankfurt, Paris and Rome), one switch in Mexico (Mexico City) and one switch in Japan (Tokyo), and approximately 15 points of presence in other major metropolitan areas of the Targeted Regions.
 There can be no assurances that Company will be able to obtain the necessary licenses or purchase the necessary equipment on favorable terms, or if it does, that the development of the Network in these regions will be successful.